Public access radio that connects community members to one another and the world

 Indian Creek in the northern portion of Bears Ears National Monument is well-known for its climbing opportunities and an elaborate petroglyph panel, Newspaper Rock.
 A federal appeals court is sending a lawsuit challenging the monument back to district court.

-The 10th Circuit Court of Appeals is sending a case over the Bears Ears and Grand Staircase Escalante national monuments back to a lower court.
+The 10th Circuit Court of Appeals is sending an ongoing case over the Bears Ears and Grand Staircase Escalante national monuments back to a lower court.

 It allows a lawsuit from Utah, a couple of its counties and more plaintiffs to move forward.
-They challenged President Biden’s monument designations, saying he overstepped presidential authority by making them too broad and too big.
+They challenged President Biden’s monument designations, saying he overstepped presidential authority by making them too broad in scope and big in size.

 In his first term, President Trump dramatically shrunk the size of the monuments.
 Biden reversed the move, restoring both monuments and slightly expanding Bears Ears.